 Byron is a long-time doorbell specialist that has made the jump to smart video doorbells and has landed on its feet.
 The result is a video doorbell that, unlike many brands, will give you free local video storage.

 As you’d expect from the brand, there is motion detection which can input through to your phone using the app.
 While basic, similar to the design of this unit, the app works well and does what’s needed when it comes to the simpler functionality like two-way video talk.

-The video quality is excellent at 1080p quality and the speed of the feed to your phone is only limited by your local Wi-Fi.
 Unlike the video storage, which is local, meaning you can store longer term without paying a subscription for cloud video.